-The Darkness II is just one of those extremely violent games that sufficiently exceeds its predecessor in controls, story, and overall gameplay, however, unlike its 2007 predecessor–it does not offer enough in the way of replay-ability–the game is absolutely too short.
-This is the most disappointing aspect about the game.
-The game is rated ‘M’ for mature because some of the scenes were intensely sexual in nature, I am surprised it ‘got pass’ the more staunch critics!
+The Darkness II is just one of those extremely violent games that sufficiently exceeds its predecessor in controls, story, and overall gameplay, however, unlike its 2007 predecessor–it does not offer enough in the way of replayability–the game is too short.
+This is the most disappointing aspect of the game.
+The game is rated ‘M’ for mature because some of the scenes were intensely sexual in nature, I am surprised it ‘got pass’ the most staunch critics!
 Nevertheless, Jackie Estacado and his little minions are back–and there is hell to pay.

 But now The Darkness wants out–and after an assassination attempt on Jackie, it finally fulfills a long awaited opportunity to join you in your fight against The Brotherhood.

 There is this guy, and he wants what Jackie’s got.